 There's nothing quite like the feeling of security when you know your family will be fed, in times of natural disasters.

-Hurricanes, earthquakes, and volcano eruptions are nothing to sneeze at.
+Hurricanes, earthquakes, and volcano eruptions and contagious viruses are nothing to sneeze at (pun NOT intended).
 You need to have food stowed away for times like these.

 Get our free eBook and learn the quick Six Simple Steps on how to safely dehydrate fresh fruits 'n' veggies (and cooked meats).
 Not only that, you need to know how to safely store it too!